 Guaranteed Issue, Marketplaces, and Tax Subsidies Still A Go for 2014

 With the employer mandate being delayed, what else is changing?
 At this point, all of the other fundamental ACA provisions impacting employers and employees will still take effect January 1, 2014:

 Guaranteed-issue individual health insurance policies will start in 2014.
-Read more on guaranteed-issue and health insurance market reforms here.

 The state health insurance Marketplaces will open October 1, 2013 for coverage beginning January 1, 2014 (for individuals and small businesses).
 Find details on your state Marketplace here.